lucas22/CG-project/README.md

 ## Credits

 Codes used include the following:
-  - mrdoob for Three.js
+  - Three.js by mrdoob
-  - chandlerprall for Physijs plugin for Three.js
+  - Physijs by chandlerprall (physics plugin for Three.js)